The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: The Conformal and Invariant Measures and for

 \sp\fr Note that if $T:X\rightarrow X$ is exact, then the Rokhlin's natural extension $(\^T,\^X,\^\mu)$ of $(T,X,\mu)$ is K--mixing. \efact

 \sp\fr We now pass to our *semi--hyperbolic semigroup $G$ and investigate in detail generalized conformal measures.

-\bdfn Let $G$ be a *semi--hyperbolic rational semigroup generated by a multi--map $f=(f_{1},\ldots ,f_{u})\in \mbox{{\em Rat}}^u$.
-Then, \begin{itemize} \item A real number $t\ge 0$ is called a parameter of continuity for the *semi--hyperbolic semigroup $G$ if and only if
+\bdfn Let $G$ be a finitely generated *semi--hyperbolic rational semigroup generated by a $u$--tuple map $f=(f_{1},\ldots ,f_{u})\in \mbox{{\em Rat}}^u$.
+Then, \begin{itemize} \item A real number $t\ge 0$ is called a \textbf{parameter of continuity} for the *semi--hyperbolic semigroup $G$ if and only if

-\item The conformal measure $m_t$ is then called continuous. \item The set of all parameters of continuity for $G$ will be denoted by $\De_G$. \end{itemize} \edfn
+\item The conformal measure $m_t$ is then called \textbf{continuous} . \item The set of all parameters of continuity for $G$ will be denoted by $\De_G$ . \end{itemize} \edfn

 \fr As an immediate consequence of this definition and generalized conformality of measures $m_t$, we get the following.